ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    ```
    {: pre}

-   You should also determine what [hosting model]([url](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models)) you want your database to be provisioned on.
-This can be changed later.
+   You should also determine which [hosting model](/docs/cloud-databases?topic=cloud-databases-hosting-models)) you want your database to be provisioned on.
+You can change this later.
 The `host_flavor` parameter defines your sizing; to provision a Shared Compute instance and select flexible resources according to Shared Compute guidelines, specify `multitenant`.
 All other options place you on different Isolated Compute sizes.

 | **Host flavor** | **host_flavor value** |
 |:-------------------------:|:---------------------:|